 - In your first year, you are allocated a Personal Tutor (a member of staff familiar with your degree).
-You will see your Tutor at regular intervals to discuss progress and life in general. - Module leaders and Degree pathway leaders also give support on academic matters, and advice about other specialist help available through the University. - The School of Health and Biosciences office has a Help Desk to advise how to get the right assistance. - Internet homepages are used by many staff to support their teaching and your learning. - Lecture and practical files, quizzes, mark summaries and much more is now available for several modules via UEL Plus links
+You will see your Tutor at regular intervals to discuss progress and life in general. - Module leaders and programme leaders also give support on academic matters, and advice about other specialist help available through the University - The School also has a Help Desk to provide administrative assistance and advise how to get the right help. - Internet homepages are used by many staff to support their teaching and your learning. - Lecture and practical files, quizzes, mark summaries and much more is now available for several modules via UEL UELPlus Online Programme links.